Need Help? Give us a call.

 Meanwhile, you and your employees can keep tabs open, split tabs by cards, and take payments multiple ways.

-You can perform some serious inventory tracking through Square register POS.
+You can perform some serious inventory tracking through Square POS.

 Through this free Square POS app, you could manage your inventory in bulk—and, more remarkably, you can do so quickly.

-Square register POS lets you manage your business’s employees through top-of-the-line employee management capabilities.
+Square POS lets you manage your business’s employees through top-of-the-line employee management capabilities.

 As a result, your Square POS app could perform basic transactions even when it can’t connect to the internet.

-Finally, you can rely on Square register POS for exceptional security.
+Finally, you can rely on Square POS for exceptional security.

 Each time a customer swipes their card with your Square point of sale system, their card information is immediately encrypted.